landrevj/pokemon-kollect/README.md

   - Displays a sprite, stats, and full ability descriptions for the specified pokemon.
 - Other
   - Click on the `View Abilities` button found at the bottom of a pokemon's card at any time to view short descriptions of it's abilities.
-  - A minor amout of testing.
+  - A relatively small amount of testing.

 ## Running locally